 Eve came back to my house later, without the kids.
 I thought it would be time together—connection, closeness, something grounding after a heavy day.

-We eventually lay down, side by side, without touching.
-No arguments.
-No affection.
-Just distance in the same bed.
+We eventually lay down, side by side, without much closeness.
+No big argument.
+No dramatic ending.
+Just distance in the same room.

 Aftermath